gchq/sleeper/docs/developer-guide.md

 ### Javadoc

-We try to ensure that all production classes have Javadoc.
+We try to ensure that all classes have Javadoc.
 Most methods should also have Javadoc.
 Javadoc should generally explain the public API and high level behaviour of a class, and avoid implementation details.

+An exception to this is test classes, e.g. SomeFeatureTest, SomeFeatureIT, SomeFeatureST (unit, integration and system tests).
+These classes should not have Javadoc, to put focus on the tests themselves.
+Other test code should have Javadoc, e.g. test helpers, test fakes.

 Private methods, as well as getters and setters can be skipped unless there's something important to know.
-Constructors should usually not have Javadoc.
-We tend to avoid having more than one constructor by using builders, so the class Javadoc should be enough.
+Constructors should not usually have Javadoc.
+The class Javadoc usually covers this, as we tend to avoid having more than one constructor.

 Many classes have a static method `builder` that takes no arguments and returns a builder, and this does not usually need Javadoc.
 Each builder has a method `build` that creates an instance of the class being built, and this does not usually need Javadoc.

-Test classes can be left with no Javadoc, to aid in focus on the tests themselves.
-Other utilities or helper classes in the test code should have Javadoc similar to production code.

 #### Style